Register now to make 2021 your healthiest year yet!

 - What people saw as their biggest impediments to training.
 While there were many answers, they boiled down to four main things: previous injury, time, work, and family.

 - Out of all the reasons people would seek help with training there were two big ones: decreasing risk of injury or re-injury and getting better results when held accountable to someone.

-Perhaps you can see a bit of yourself in those answers from the guys in my community?
-Okay, then — let’s create a plan together for anyone, male or female, who is pursuing training success and injury-free longevity.
+Perhaps you can see a bit of yourself in those answers from the people in my community?
+Okay, then — let’s create a workout plan together for anyone, male or female, who is pursuing training success and injury-free longevity.

-Here are my recommendations based both on the fact that I myself am over forty and I have many clients who are forty-plus, as well.
+Here are my recommendations based both on the fact that I myself am over age 40 and I have many clients who are 40-plus, as well.

 1. Get Up Early — Every Day

 If time and work are issues, and for many of “my people” they are, then you need an all-purpose defense against the inevitable crunch these facts of life will bring.
 That defense is simple – get up early and train then.